vissense/vissense/README.md

 - `fullyvisible` function to run when element becomes fully visible
 - `visibilitychange` function to run when the visibility of the element changes
 - `percentagechange` function to run when the percentage of the element changes
+- `async` a boolean flag indicating whether events are synchronous or asynchronous

 ```javascript
 var visobj = VisSense(document.getElementById('video'));